tyc/successfulunittest/manuscript/Let_Get_Testing.md

 # Lets start testing

-I will go through the concepts used in unit test by going through an example.
+I will go through the concepts used in unit testing by going through an example.

 Let's say that I need to write a software stack for controlling the PWM signal out of the microcontroller.
 The PWM signal is used to drive a DC motor.